-Presentation to the panel on modernism at the Breakthrough Dialog, Sausalito, June 2015

-(Michael Shellenberger and Ted Nordhaus have the rare virtue of accepting to assemble people who disagree on everything: I shamelessly seize this opportunity to explore the political import of the notion of 'ecomodernism')
+This short piece was originally prepared as a presentation to the panel on modernism at the Breakthrough Dialog, Sausalito, June 2015.
+This event was organised by Michael Shellenberger and Ted Nordhaus who have the rare virtue of working to assemble people who disagree on everything.
+I shamelessly seized this opportunity to explore the political import of the notion of 'ecomodernism.'

 There is one thing more difficult than to tell good from evil, it is to decide which time we are in, which epoch, and which land we have our feet on.
-I was reminded of that difficulty Saturday at the border when the police officer, after having asked me what research I was doing, and on learning that I work on environment with a special interest in the drought, retorted: "Drought, which drought?
-Have you not read the Bible, it is all there, 7 years dry, 7 years wet.
-I have been in California for forty years, it's always like this, it never fails.
-So don't believe environmentalists, there is no drought", and then he vigorously stamped my passport.
+I was reminded of that difficulty on Saturday at the border when the police officer, after having asked me what research I was doing, and on learning that I work on environment with a special interest in the drought, retorted: "Drought, which drought?
+Have you not read the Bible, it is all there, seven years dry, seven years wet.
+I have been in California for 40 years, it's always like this, it never fails.
+So don't believe environmentalists, there is no drought," and then he vigorously stamped my passport.
 Same thing here, which time and space are we in?

-From my first reading of the Breakthrough book, I got extremely interested in what its two authors were up to.
-I wrote a long and favourable review out of which they extracted a piece which they titled "love your monsters" for what was going to be the Breakthrough Journal.
-I had compared the reactions of many people, from the left as well as from the right, to our present ecological predicaments, to the famous scene in Mary Shelley's novel titled, I remind you, Frankenstein or the New Prometheus, where Dr Frankenstein flees in horror at the sight of the nameless creature he has manufactured from bits and pieces.
+From my first reading of the Breakthrough book, I got extremely interested in what its two authors were up to.1 I wrote a long and favourable review out of which they extracted a piece which they titled "love your monsters" for what was going to be the Breakthrough Journal.2 I had compared the reactions of many people, from the left as well as from the right, to our present ecological predicaments, to the famous scene in Mary Shelley's novel titled, I remind you, Frankenstein or the New Prometheus, where Dr Frankenstein flees in horror at the sight of the nameless creature he has manufactured from bits and pieces.